Welcome to The Community Guide’s new website. Comments and suggestions on the site’s look and feel are welcome: firstname.lastname@example.org.

 Blueprint for Success in Reducing Tobacco Use

 The City of Lincoln and Lancaster County, Nebraska used Community Guide recommendations to build a plan to lessen tobacco use.
 Their approach led to county-wide reductions in tobacco use, and led to the state's decision to model their smoking ban on the one developed by the City of Lincoln, and eventually, to monumental state-wide policy changes.
+(Released 2012)

 - Demonstrate why change is important.
 The Lincoln team gained support for their efforts by using the Task Force’s evidence-based findings to show their partners interventions and policy changes found to be effective, and explaining how they could improve health outcomes in their community.